swift-server/swift-service-lifecycle/README.md

 internal func register(_ items: LifecycleItem...)
 ```

+### Configuration

+`ServiceLifecycle` constructor takes optional `Lifecycle.Configuration` to further refine the `ServiceLifecycle` behavior:

+* `callbackQueue`: Defines the `DispatchQueue` on which startup and shutdown handlers are executed.
+By default, `DispatchQueue.global` is used.

+* `shutdownSignal`: Defines what, if any, signals to trap for invoking shutdown.
+By default, `INT` and `TERM` are trapped.

+* `installBacktrace`: Defines if to install a crash signal trap that prints backtraces.
+This is especially useful for application running on Linux since Swift does not provide backtraces on Linux out of the box.
+This functionality is provided via the [Swift Backtrace](https://github.com/swift-server/swift-backtrace) library.

 ### Starting the lifecycle

-Use `Lifecycle::start` function to start the application.
+Use `start` function to start the application.
 Start handlers passed using the `register` function will be called in the order the items were registered in.

-`Lifecycle::start` is an asynchronous operation.
+`start` is an asynchronous operation.
 If a startup error occurred, it will be logged and the startup sequence will halt on the first error, and bubble it up to the provided completion handler.

 ```swift
 lifecycle.start() { error in